csvpath/csvpath/docs/references.md

 ```

 This path doesn't do much, other than illustrate the use of references.
 It says that if the value found by the most recent run of the `orders` CSV file was too low we declare it invalid and stop processing.

+A note of warning.
+As you can see, CsvPath and CsvPaths are working together to make this reference possible.
+References only have meaning in the context of a CsvPaths instance.
+The intention is for references to fail gracefully when there is no CsvPaths instance orchestrating CsvPath instances.
+However, you should definitely not count on graceful or predictable failure.
+Instead, just be mindful how you are using your paths and write them accordingly.